Moving to Grand Bahama, Bahamas

 What is a typical expat home or apartment like in Grand Bahama?

 "A typical expat home or apartment in Grand Bahama, is often located in a gated community or a secure building, providing a safe and secure environment.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a large living area, and a fully equipped kitchen.
 They often come furnished, with modern and comfortable furniture, and are designed to take advantage of the natural light and the stunning views of the ocean or the lush tropical landscape.
 Many homes also have outdoor spaces, such as balconies or patios, where residents can enjoy the warm weather and the beautiful surroundings.
 Some homes may even have a private pool or access to a community pool.
 The homes are usually equipped with air conditioning, given the tropical climate of the Bahamas.
-They are often located close to amenities such as shops, restaurants, and beaches, making it convenient for expats to enjoy their new lifestyle," commented one expat who made the move to Grand Bahama.
+They are often located close to amenities such as shops, restaurants, and beaches, making it convenient for expats to enjoy their new lifestyle," remarked one expat who made the move to Grand Bahama.

 What is the average cost of housing in Grand Bahama?